 If completed successfully, SQL injections have the potential to be incredibly detrimental to any business or individual.
 Once sensitive data is compromised in an attack, it can be difficult to ever fully recover.

 Databases are commonly targeted for injection through an application (such as a website, which requests user input and then does a lookup in a database based on that input), but they can also be targeted directly.
-SQL injection attacks are listed on the OWASP Top Ten list of application security risks that companies are wrestling with.
+SQL injection attacks are listed on the OWASP Top 10 list of application security risks that companies wrestle with.